camunda/camunda-docs/docs/guides/sap/guide1-sap-e2e.md

 # SAP Integration

 Camunda's SAP Integration consists of several -in the non-technical sense- packages.
 Together they live under the umbrella term "SAP Integration", yet each fulfilling a dedicated purpose.
-Every package of the SAP Integration can be used standalone w/o any tight coupling to the others.
+Every package of the SAP Integration can be used standalone w/o any interdependencies to the others.
+They blend into the composable architecture of Camunda for overall process orchestration.

+These are the SAP integration packages:

 - SAP OData outbound connector: interact with an S/4HANA or ECC System via OData v2 + v4 APIs, directly from your BPMN model task
 - SAP RFC outbound connector: query BAPIs and remote-enable function modules on SAP ECC Systems